svalinn/DAGMC/doc/usersguide/uw2.rst

 Worked Example
 +++++++++++++++

-Open Cubit, and let's place some volumes to create our first cube.
+Open Cubit, and let's place some volumes to create our first problem.
 We will create 4 cubes of side 10 cm, shifting each in a different direction
 ::
    %>brick x 10